Getting started

 address: 'erd123.....',

-// you will need additional 50000 when working with guarded accounts
+// additional 50000 will be added internally when working with guarded accounts

 gasLimit: 50000 + 1500 * demoMessage.length,